Pesto Rice Salad

 |Need help with conversions?|

-To make the pesto sauce, if you have a blender, put in the basil, garlic, pine nuts and olive oil together with some salt and blend until you have a smooth purée.
+To make the pesto sauce, place the basil, garlic, pine nuts and olive oil together with some salt in a mini-chopper and whizz, then push any unblended basil leaves down with a spatula and whizz again until you have a smooth purée.

 Slowly add the salt and cheese, then very gradually add the oil until you have obtained a smooth purée.

-Now measure the rice into a glass measuring jug, then add about one quarter of the pesto sauce to it and stir it around to coat all the grains.
+Now add about one quarter of the pesto sauce to the rice in the measuring jug, and stir it around to coat all the grains.

 Tip the mixture into a shallow saucepan or frying pan with a lid and pour the boiling stock into the jug, then pour this over the rice.